 Process for Identifying and Evaluating Nominees and Relevant Criteria.
 The Nominating and Governance Committee considers candidates for board membership suggested by Board members, management and stockholders of Align.
 The Nominating and Governance Committee has also retained from time to time a third-party executive search firm to identify independent director candidates.
 In considering candidates for director nominee, the Nominating and Governance Committee generally assembles all information regarding a candidate's background and qualifications.
 While Align does not have a formal diversity policy for board membership, the Board seeks directors who represent a mix of backgrounds and experiences that will enhance the quality of the Board's deliberations and decisions.
-The Nominating and Governance Committee considers, diversity with respect to perspectives, backgrounds, skills, experience, and community involvement in its evaluation of candidates for Board membership.
-Such diversity on general diversity with respect to perspectives, backgrounds, skills, experience, and community involvement in its evaluation of candidates for Board membership.
+The Nominating and Governance Committee considers, among other factors, diversity with respect to perspectives, backgrounds, skills, experience, and community involvement in its evaluation of candidates for Board membership.
 Such diversity considerations are discussed by the Nominating and Governance Committee in connection with the general qualifications of each potential nominee.
-The Nominating and Governance Committee in connection with the general qualifications of each potential nominee.
-The Nominating and Governance Committee in connection with the general qualifications of overall seek input from Align's management or the Board, who may interview any candidate.
+The Nominating and Governance Committee, in its discretion, may designate one or more of its members to interview any candidate.
+In addition, the Nominating and Governance Committee may seek input from Align's management or the Board, who may interview any candidate.
 The Nominating and Governance Committee recommends director nominees to the Board based on its assessment of overall suitability to serve on the Board in accordance with Align's policy regarding nominations and qualifications of directors.